-There are three risks which are on the risk register and which will remain because of their nature are the risk of a cyber-attack, health and safety and student mental health and safeguarding.
+There are five red risks which are on the risk register, and which will remain because of their nature as follows: inability to meet the terms of the College's contract with learners and DfE, failure to provide a safe and healthy environment, student mental health and safeguarding, failure to meet recruitment, retention and achievement targets, and failure to recruit and retain suitably qualified staff.
 The risks are red but being managed to amber or yellow status.

-The remaining four risks were amber risks in May 2023 and managed to green status.
+The remaining three risks were amber or green in April 2024.

-The Corporate Risk Register in October 2023 identifies the same risks as identified in in May although in some cases there are changes to the assessed scores.
-In addition, the College has recorded a number of emerging risks over which it has a watching brief ie:
+The Corporate Risk Register in October 2024 identifies the same risks as identified in April although in some cases there are changes to the assessed scores.
+A new red risk has been added which is related to changes in funding streams with different operational requirements and eligibility criteria.